 Friday marked the return of the bitterly cold weather.
 Both the Alamo defenders and the Mexican soldiers alike suffered from the freezing northern winds.
 The frigid conditions sucked the very heat from everyone’s body.
 But the cold wasn’t the Alamo garrison’s only crisis.
 It was water, or more correctly, the lack of it.

-However, to the east of the fort was the Acaquia Medre de Valero.
+However, running along the eastern side of the fort was the Acequia Madre de Valero.
 This was part of an agricultural irrigation system constructed by the Spanish, around 1718 when the Mission San Antonio de Valero (the Alamo) was built.
-But, to get this water meant going outside of the Alamo’s protective walls.
-In the early hours of February 26, a group of volunteers dashed the acaquia, from the corrals on the Alamo’s east side.
+But, to get this water meant that the defenders needed to go outside of the Alamo’s protective walls.
+In the early hours of February 26, a group of volunteers dashed to the acequia from the corrals on the Alamo’s east side.

-Just south of the Alamo, on the Alameda Road (E Commerce Street today) was Mexican General Ramírez y Sesma, and his Dolores Cavalry, cazadores, and Matamoros Battalions.
+Just south of the Alamo, on the Alameda Road (East Commerce Street today) was Mexican General Ramírez y Sesma, and his Dolores Cavalry, Cazadores, and Matamoros Battalions.
 Sesma was well aware of the Alamo’s water situation.
 And he also knew that those in the fort would have to venture out to get water, and he was ready for them.
-As the defenders ran toward the acaquia, Sesma ordered his cazadores to intercept them.
+As the defenders ran toward the acequia, Sesma ordered his Cazadores to intercept them.

 But the day wasn’t a total loss for the Alamo garrison.
 Travis once again sent a raiding party out into the Plaza de Valero to burn more jacales.
 While this was happening, Mexican Colonel Juan Maria Bringas led a counterattack against the Texians.
 And once again, the Alamo’s heavy gunfire drove the attackers back.

 THE SIEGE OF THE ALAMO: DAY 5

 Saturday, February 27, 1836: The Mexicans search for provisions